mvolkmann/blog/src/swift-ui.md

 TODO: Why does this also generate "Class" files?

-To request generation of source files for entities whose "Codegen" option is a value other than "Class Definition":
+To request generation of source files for entities whose "Codegen" option is set to a value other than "Class Definition":

 - Select Editor ...
 Create NSManagedObject Subclass...
 - Select a model and click "Next".
 Most projects only have one model.
 - Select the entities for which code should be generated and click "Next".
 - Select the project subdirectory where the source files should be written.
-  TODO: It seems this is ignored at the files are
-  TODO: always written to the top project directory.
+  TODO: It seems this is ignored and the files are always written to the top project directory.
 - Click "Create".

 The generated "Class" files define a class for an entity